 One can visually notice the maturing of the harp as the sound board will slightly bend (or curve) in time due to 35-50 pounds of constant tension per string 24/7.
 The design of the sound board and edge grooves provides for the curving ability since the sound board sits loosely in sound board grooves to allow the bending.
 The bending of the sound board is a natural occurrence and is part of the maturing process.
 Usually, after about a year, the sound board will stay firm.
 At this point the sound of your harp has matured.

-The sound board is made of "Baltic Birch", a high quality, composite six-ply laminated board manufactured in Northern Finland.
+The sound board is made of "Baltic Birch", a high quality, composite six-ply laminated board grown and manufactured in Northern Finland.
 The board is extremely strong so you will never have to worry about a broken sound board.
 Its high density and relatively short fiber, due to a short growing season in Northern Finland, are positive properties for producing good resonance.